Self-optimizing

 The economic problem

 Performance optimization is expensive.
 It often requires expert developers, manual parallelization, hardware-specific rewrites, native kernels, GPU programming, benchmarking, and separate optimized code paths.
-Each of these steps increases development time, project risk, and long-term maintenance cost.
+Each step adds development time, project risk, and long-term maintenance cost.

 The ILNumerics approach